Why Invest in Turn-key Real Estate?

-As an investor, you have the choice of a variety of investments, including real estate.
+As an investor, you can choose from a variety of opportunities, one of which is real estate.
 Residential real estate offers advantages unavailable with most other investments, including:

-Cash Flow – Real Estate is one of the only investments that begins to produce cash flow on day one.
-Rents hardly ever decrease over time so you will maintain your ability to increase your monthly rents & cash flow over time.
+Cash Flow – Real estate is one of the only investments that can begin to produce cash flow on day one.
+Rents hardly ever decrease over time, so you maintain the ability to increase your monthly cash flow in the future.

 Leverage – You can actually leverage your purchasing power, taking on less risk, while collecting monthly rents and experiencing appreciation (higher property values) on someone else’s dime.
 Your borrowed money is going to work by allowing the tenants to cover all of the expenses associated with the property, providing you with both monthly cash flow and the annual appreciation increase as well!